jroesch/dda/resources/report.md

 He has employed some interesting ideas from space filling curves, and has a nice prototype.
 We decided to piggy back on his efforts and use them as a base for improving upon.
-This also enabled us to give back to the OpenSource community as well as finish our project.
+This also enabled us to give back to the OpenSource community in the process.

 Edward's initial prototype of the matrices were missing some keys pieces so we added them.
 We first spent some time updating the test suites so that we case validate the correctness of our implementation.
-Next we got a benchmark suite running so that we can accurately chart the performance of our code as we evolve it.
+Next we got a benchmark suite running so that we can accurately chart the performance of our code as we evolved it.
-The benchmark suite tests multiple configurations of sparse against the BLAS and compares the performance.
-Our main intention was to have sparse matrices that work well in the sequential, parallel, and distributed setting and Edward's only work sequentially.
+The benchmark suite tests multiple configurations of sparse against BLAS and compares the performance.
+This of course being the sequential case for matrices.

 ## Dense Matrices in Haskell
 For dense matrices there is `hmatrix` a Haskell wrapper around LAPACK, BLAS, and GSL.